-Speaking direct to camera, his speech made the case for Russia to host the 2020 World Expo event in Russia’s fourth largest city, Yekaterinburg.
+Speaking direct to camera, his speech made the case for Russia to host the 2020 World Exhibition in Russia’s fourth largest city, Yekaterinburg.

-His command of the English language is probably not enough for him to give the speech without a teleprompter.
+His command of the English language is probably not enough for him to give the speech without a teleprompter or autocue.
 But let’s remember that he does also speak German.
-Not a bad score for languages.
+So, that’s not a bad score for languages.

 His speech made the point that Russia attended the first World Expo in London in 1851 and won a gold exhibitor’s medal at the 1900 event in Paris…but, to date, has not had the privilege of hosting the event.
 Now is the time?

 [responsive_video type=’youtube’ hide_related=’1′ hide_logo=’0′ hide_controls=’0′ hide_title=’0′ hide_fullscreen=’0′ autoplay=’0′]https://www.youtube.com/watch?v=awWAd-jdwDg&feature=youtu.be[/responsive_video]

 The speech made clear his resolve that Russia should be successful.
 Perhaps that was why he gave his speech in English–choosing not to rely on a translator or subtitles?
 That gamble might pay off as he appeared sincere with his ambition to host the Expo.
 Certainly the detail of the speech also supported favourable inducements for others to support the Russian bid.
 That’s probably as important as an assured speech when it comes to these events.

 Now, once again, I would like to make this very clear: Russia guarantees to fulfil the complete range of requirements set by the International Expositions Bureau.